 Product Bundles

-In this article, we'll show you the most popular ideas for product bundle campaigns.
-You'll see how to configure each scenario using the Voucherify Campaign Manager.
+This article will explore the most popular ideas for product bundle campaigns and provide step-by-step guidance on configuring each scenario using the Voucherify Campaign Manager.

 Contents

-Buy A and B, get each C for $1
+Buy A and B, get C for $1

 Voucherify Setup

-If you don't have these products added to your account yet, you can do it in the Products menu in your dashboard or use a dedicated API endpoint.
+If you do not have these products added to your account yet, you can do it in the Products menu in your dashboard, import a CSV file, or use a dedicated API endpoint.

 Step 2: Create a campaign